Mobile bike service; new and used bike sales; bike tours, hiking tours and walking tours; and a classic bike shop in inner Southeast Portland, Oregon.

 Convenient Cycle is bike shop with a difference.

-Our goal is to reach the inner cyclist in all of us: the childlike core who just wants to ride their bike.
+Our goal is to get you back to the childlike core who just wants to ride their bike.
 In over 100 years of cycling innovation, we’ve made bicycles out of ever newer materials, developed electric motors, manufactured and distributed cycles that do everything from taking the kids to school to delivering cargo; but we haven’t made it easy.

 Convenient Cycle makes it easy.